1995parham-teaching/interviews/questions/README.md

 ## Operating Systems

 - Process vs Threads
-- Experience with multi-threaded application programming
+- Experience with multithreaded application programming
 - How can you get the list of processes on Linux (`ps`)?
 - Are you familiar with `grep`?
 - What are the process states on Linux?
 (If the candidate does not know the process states' names, the questioner can describe at least 3)